 b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
+None known.

 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:
+Proposed measures to reduce or control emissions or other impacts to air, if any: All vehicles will meet required emission standards for their class.

-3. Water [help]
+- 3. Water [help]

 - a.
-Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Surface Water: [help]

+- 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

+Yes.
+The Highway where the poles will be replaced and fiber installed is along the Hood Canal.
+Please see attached Vicinity Map.

-2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+- 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Yes.
+See attached map. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.

-4) Will the proposal require surface water withdrawals or diversions?
+No material will be placed in or removed from surface water or wetlands. - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

-5) Does the proposal lie within a 100-year floodplain?
+No. - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

-6) Does the proposal involve any discharges of waste materials to surface waters?
+No. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
+No.

 - b.
 Ground Water: [help] - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.

-Yes, this is a planning document that encompasses a well producing up to 250 Gallons/ Min that feed customers and follows Department of Ecology, as well as Department of Health Standards.
-Mason County PUD 1 also manages the Water Use Efficiency of each system.
-Yes, most of the water is discharged to groundwater via septic systems and irrigation of lawns, gardens and other activities therefore recharging the aquifers.
-The total withdrawal of average annual demand is approximately 367.5 acre-feet and practically all water withdrawn will return to groundwater through one or more activities listed above.

-2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+No. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

-- c.
-Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+No waste material will be discharged into the ground. - c.
+Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-2) Could waste materials enter ground or surface waters?
+Source of runoff and method of collection will not change as a result of this project. - Could waste materials enter ground or surface waters?
 If so, generally describe.

-3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+Any waste created by the pole installation will be removed by the contractor daily so that it does not enter te ground or surface waters. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
+No.

 d.
-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: BMPs and TESC measures will be used to control stormwater runoff.
+Pole replacement areas will be backfilled and restored daily.